absorensen/numbers_go_brrrr/m1_memory_hierarchies/s7_computational_graph_compilers.md

 # Building a Computational Graph Compiler
 Ok, so we are almost done with this module.
-Let's put it all together and execute the graphs, except I have three more variations to explain before I present the benchmark plots.
+Let's put it all together and execute the graphs.
+Except, I have three more variations to explain before I present the benchmark plots.
 This is where everything will pay off and we can see the performance improvements we get from formulating programs as graphs and optimize them.